 Interprofessional relationships and working as an integral member of a team are important physician activities.
 Students should function collaboratively on healthcare teams that include health professionals from other disciplines as they provide coordinated services to patients.
-Students may do this as part of the healthcare team when acting as or requesting a consultation.
+Students may do this as part of a healthcare team when acting as or requesting a consultation.
 Students can utilize and enhance their expertise by understanding and engaging the unique and diverse knowledge, skills, and abilities of other professionals to enhance team performance and maximize the quality of patient care.
 Working with other professionals will enhance patient safety and improve the quality and value of care.
+Students must complete at least two (2) conferences by the end of the rotation.

-• Document completion as an Educational Activity in ETS by selecting "[FMSI] Interdisciplinary or Case Management Conference participation" in the drop-down box.
+• Document at least two (2) interdisciplinary or case management conferences as an Educational Activity in ETS by selecting "[FMSI] Interdisciplinary or case management conference" in the drop-down menu.